-Active Travel - Statistics produced by the Department for Transport show that Oxford has an extremely high rate of cycling - 41.7% of residents cycle at least once per month, compared to an average of 13.1% for England as a whole.
-This is despite the relatively undulating terrain in East Oxford and South Oxford, and is second only to Cambridge at a national level.
+Active Travel - Statistics produced by the Department for Transport show that Oxford has an extremely high rate of cycling - 39.7% of residents cycle at least once per month, compared to an average of 14.7% for England as a whole.
+This is despite the relatively undulating terrain in East Oxford and South Oxford, and is surpassed only by Cambridge and the Isles of Scilly at a national level.
 Figure 4 on the following page shows the city's comprehensive active travel network around the city, with a large number of low and zero traffic 'quiet routes', for example along the River Thames corridor.
 However, it is notable that the majority of the active travel network is on street in mixed traffic.